"If there's anything I want to give to this industry, it's an appreciation of how things are made."

 Transplanted from Boston, he does this as a mostly one-man operation out of a rented studio in the gritty Philadelphia neighborhood of Fishtown.
 Appropriately describing his products as handmade, he's careful to maintain transparency about what he does and doesn't do — he knows that the enthusiast communities he serves are sensitive about this.

 While he's clear about using sourced watch movements and pen nibs, the extent to which his products are made "in-house" is rare.
 Even major watch companies often source cases, dials and hands, but these are all individually milled and finished for Schon watches by Ian himself.
-Starting at around $5,400 for a watch or $70 for a ballpoint pen, he offers not only a rare level of vertically integrated craftsmanship, but his own artistic vision.
+Starting at around $5,400 for a watch or $70 for a ballpoint pen, he offers not only a rare level of vertically integrated craftsmanship but also his unique artistic vision.

 Personable and animated, Ian Schon took time away from running every aspect of his businesses, Schon Horology for watches and Schon Dsgn for pens, to tell Gear Patrol what it's like to run a one-man shop.